 The American Legion Oratorical Contest exists to develop deeper knowledge and appreciation for the U.S. Constitution among high school students.
+Scholarships are awarded at the local, district, State and national level.
 The national contest winner gets an $18,000 scholarship, second place takes home $16,000, and third gets $14,000.
 Each State (department) winner who participates in the national contest’s first round receives a $1,500 scholarship.
 Those who advance past the first round receive an additional $1,500 scholarship.
 American Legion scholarship awards can be used at any college or university in the United States.
 Competitors present an 8-10 minute prepared speech on some aspect of the U.S. Constitution, and a 3-5 minute speech on an assigned topic (one of four amendments).
 Legion department representatives certify one winner per State to the national contest.

 Texas Oratorical Department Representative: Jim Heath, 940-382-3465

 The Optimist Oratorical Contest gives students the chance to speak and earn up to $2500 in college scholarships.
 Nearly 2,000 clubs participate in this program each year.
 The winners at the Club level receive medallions and Zone winners receive a plaque.
 Districts have the opportunity to provide two $2,500 scholarships or a first place scholarship of $2,500, a second place scholarship of $1,500, and a third place scholarship of $1,000.

 Eligiblility: Students under the age of 19 years as of December 31 of the school year and who are educated in the United States, Canada or the Caribbean.